 For the PELL program, the Federal Government guarantees that the university will receive enough money to pay PELL to its eligible students.
 For the FSEOG program, each school receives a fixed amount of money to make FSEOG awards.
 Once this money is awarded, there is no more for that academic year.
 It is important that you file your applications early in the academic year so that you get maximum consideration for limited FSEOG funds.

 Athletic Grants–In–Aid are awarded in accordance with the intercollegiate athletics and NCAA rules and regulations.
 Interested students should contact their respective coach.
-Recipients are selected based upon athletic achievements and abilities.
+Recipients are selected by their Head Coach based upon athletic achievements and abilities.

 The Intercollegiate Athletic Program at East Stroudsburg provides a quality educational opportunity for skilled students to maximize their sport abilities by means of competition against other colleges.